swestphal/memory-game/README.md

 npm install
 ```

-for installing the required dependencies.
-In the app folder you can work.
+for installing the required dependencies

 ### Deployment